Tivix/terraform-modules/README.md

 =================

 Set of terraform modules for basic AWS infra.
-Some modules comes from _offcial_ terraform modules with modifications for our case.
+Some modules comes from _offcial_ terraform modules with modifications for our case others are crafted specifically for us.

 Branch master suppose to be stable but in generall it is work in progress.